intel/zephyr.js/docs/timers.md

 Introduction
 ------------
-Zephyr.js provides the familiar setTimeout and setInterval interfaces.
+ZJS provides the familiar setTimeout and setInterval interfaces.
 They are always available.

 Web IDL
 -------